Chicken Soup aka Jewish Penicillin (not vegetarian)

 Instructions:

-Start heating the water in a pot and throw in
+Start heating the water in a 4 quart pot with a lid.

-Allow to boil, uncovered for 15 minutes (or more)
+Allow to boil, with the lid cocked for 15 minutes (or more)

 Rinse the chicken and cut or tear it into 4 or 5 large pieces